-No share options were granted under the New Scheme since its adoption.
+No share options were granted under the New Scheme for both years.

-32. RETIREMENT BENEFITS PLANS
+31. RETIREMENT BENEFITS PLANS

 The Group operates a Mandatory Provident Fund Scheme for all qualifying employees in Hong Kong.
 The assets of the schemes are held separately from those of the Group, in funds under the control of trustees.
 The Group contributes 5% of relevant payroll costs to the scheme (subject to a maximum of HK\$1,500 per month per employee) which contribution is matched by employees.